LyricZhao/ThinRouter/README.md

-ThinRouter Group 4
+ThinRouter Group 4
 ---------------

- See reports/final-router-report.pdf and reports/final-cpu-report.pdf
+See reports/final-router-report.pdf and reports/final-cpu-report.pdf